500 British species, although there are no native saw flies in New Zealand.

 The adults have simple mouthparts with well-developed jaws and feed mainly on pollen (see the photograph below) which they grind up, although some adults are partly carnivorous.
 They favour open type flowers with large inflorescences of white or yellow.

 They got the name saw fly because most of the females have an ovipostior that has visible saw-like teeth (see the photograph and drawing below).
-The female uses it to cut slits in plant stems and leaves, then she lays her eggs in the slit.
+The female uses this to cut slits in plant stems and leaves, then she lays her eggs in the slit.

 Saw flies do not have a sting.